Terminal prompt with architecture in 2026

-For me, modifications must not hurt performance, and should not be distracting.
-Prompt based elements must be things I really need to know about the current environment right now.
+For me, modifications must not hurt performance and should not be distracting.
+Prompt elements must be things I really need to know about the current environment right now — not decorative noise.

-The text colours for me are about the colours of terminals I used in the past at Sun Microsystems.
+The text colours are a nod to the terminals I used at Sun Microsystems.
+Some things are worth keeping.

-When you ssh to an different computer with the same zsh environment the prompt changes.
-Thats what I need.
+When you ssh to a different machine running the same zsh environment, the prompt updates automatically.
+That is exactly what I need.

 Contents